er-anubhavgoel/JavaProgramming-DSAQuest/README.md

 9. **WAJP to create a collection and count the number of even integer numbers available in collection.**
 10. **WAJP to create a collection of integers and print all the prime numbers available in collection.**
 11. **WAJP to create a collection of integers and print all the palindrome numbers available in collection.**
+12. **WAJP to identify and print all Unique elements in a List/Array.**